Pandakar/SENG-474/project/README.md

-# Fake News Classification

-This repository contains resources and code for a course project in the Data Mining course (SENG 474) at the University of Victoria for Spring 2017.
-Our motivation for this project is to build a fake news classification tool that utilizes machine learning for determining the reliability of news articles.
-The end goal is to have a tool that can take in news articles as input and output a classification for the news article along with the reasoning used for the classification.
+# Data Mining Course Project
+## Spring 2017

+This repository contains code and resources used in a fake news classification project.
+This project was used for partial completion of SENG 474, a Data Mining course available through the University of Victoria.

+All files are provided as-is.
+Some filepaths are hardcoded.

+Instructions for running each program are contained in their respective folders where necessary.